SirisanKC/C_Programming/week_01/Readme.md

 1. Clone the repository.
 2. Compile each program using a C compiler (e.g., `gcc`).
 3. Run the compiled executables to test the functionality.

-## Submission
-Submit the solutions to **CodeGrade** by the deadline: **2025-01-20 23:59**.

-## Notes
-- Ensure your code follows the specifications to pass the CodeGrade tests.
-- For any issues, contact the course staff via the Moodle "Ask from everybody" channel.